eden-tech-labs/json-2-php-class/README.md

 ## Usage
 After you installed `json-2-php-class` library, in your classes you should implement the `interface` and `use` the trait and that satisfies the `interface` requirements.
 After that you should override the `_mapping()` method.
 You can check the implementation and documentation below.
 You can define your properties in the class or in the `PHPDoc` as in the example.
 After you define your properties rules you can export `PHPDoc`.
-Example below.(TODO: put link here)
+Example below.

 ### Sample Class